dae-cpp/dae-cpp/README.md

 ## Testing

-If you already cloned the project without `--recurse-submodules`, you can initialise and update `googletest` submodule by running
+If you already cloned the project without `--recurse-submodules`, you can initialize and update `googletest` submodule by running

 ```bash
 git submodule update --init